ohmevents/zenroulette/README.md

 # zenroulette
-ZenRoulette Assistant is a Chrome extension designed for professional online roulette players.
+ZenRoulette Assistant is a Chrome Extension designed for professional online roulette players.
 It provides advanced prediction capabilities by integrating real-time data analysis, strategic recommendations, and user authentication via a secure API.

 Features